renemonroy/es6-scaffold/README.md

 * A **regular web server** for all common things.
 (Port 8080)
 * An **assets server** by using Webpack.
 (Port 8081)

-If you don’t know Webpack, it takes modules with dependencies and generates static assets representing those modules.
+> Webpack takes modules with dependencies and generates static assets representing those modules.

 The regular server proxies requests for static assets `’/assets'` to the assets server, which is a node server that uses the Webpack api.